 Epcot: Minimum 1 day, ideally 2 days

 You'll really want to visit Epcot more than one day if you're visiting during one of the many festivals the park hosts throughout the year.
 With tons of booths throughout the World Showcase serving all kinds of food and drinks, there's no way you can try everything on the menus in one day.
+Combine the booths with the expansive collection of permanent stands and restaurants, it's a foodie's paradise.
 I wouldn't say it's "trip ruined" if you can't visit multiple days, but I think Epcot is by far the best park you can 'relax' at.

 Disney's Animal Kingdom: Minimum & ideally 1 day